opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/migrating-to-remote.md

 Review [Upgrading OpenSearch]({{site.url}}{{site.baseurl}}/upgrade-opensearch/index/) for recommendations about backing up your configuration files and creating a snapshot of the cluster state and indexes before you make any changes to your OpenSearch cluster.

-Before migrating to remote-backed storage, upgrade to OpenSearch 2.15.
+Before migrating to remote-backed storage, upgrade to OpenSearch 2.15 or later.

-As of OpenSearch 2.15, OpenSearch nodes cannot be migrated back to document replication.
-If you need to revert the migration, then you will need to perform a fresh installation of OpenSearch and restore the cluster from a snapshot.
-Take a snapshot and store it in a remote repository before beginning the upgrade procedure.
+Before upgrading to OpenSearch 2.15, take a cluster snapshot and store it remotely.
+OpenSearch 2.15 nodes cannot revert to document replication.
+If migration needs to be undone, perform a fresh OpenSearch installation and restore from the remote snapshot.
+Securely storing the snapshot remotely allows retrieving and restoring it if issues arise during migration.
 {: .important}

 ## Performing the upgrade